|Format||On-campus, onsite or blended|

 Green Belt training is offered on the RIT campus (“open” enrollment) and on a contract basis to client organizations, either onsite or in a blended format comprised of both onsite and online components.
 The on-campus program is delivered one day each week for twelve consecutive weeks.
-It is led by an expert Lean Six Sigma instructor, and you will be exposed to each topic in depth through classroom assignments, structured exercises within a team environment, and application of tools to your own project.
+It is led by expert Lean Six Sigma instructors, and you will be exposed to each topic in depth through classroom assignments, structured exercises within a team environment, and application of tools to your own project.

 CQAS’s Green Belt program is unique: